CrasiusAhmed/Responsive-Cube-CSS-Website/README.md

 <h1>Responsive Full Website Using HTML And CSS And JavaScript Without Any Image | 3D CSS Design</h1>

-This Beautiful Website is a fully responsive ecommerce website, maximum compatiblities in all mobile devices, built using HTML, CSS, and JavaScript.
+This Beautiful Website is a fully responsive website, maximum compatiblities in all mobile devices, built using HTML, CSS, and JavaScript.

 <h1>Demo</h1>